avine/bem-flex-grid/README.md

 > Notice that omitted map keys (`box-shadow` and `content-forground` in this example) fall back to their default value.

-Now, you can use the new theme of type `info`:
+Now, you can use the new theme named `info`:

 ```html
 ...